awsdocs/amazon-ec2-user-guide-windows/doc_source/install-amd-driver.md

 **Prerequisites**
 + Configure default credentials for the AWS Tools for Windows PowerShell on your Windows instance\.
 For more information, see [Getting Started with the AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-started.html) in the *AWS Tools for Windows PowerShell User Guide*\.
-+ IAM users must have the permissions granted by the **AmazonS3ReadOnlyAccess** policy\.
++ Your user or role must have the permissions granted that contains the **AmazonS3ReadOnlyAccess** policy\.
 For more information, see [AWS managed policy: AmazonS3ReadOnlyAccess](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-iam-awsmanpol.html#security-iam-awsmanpol-amazons3readonlyaccess) in the *Amazon Simple Storage Service User Guide*\.

 **To install the AMD driver on your Windows instance**